Paul Clark (composer): Career

 He has written music for and with artists including Manchester Camerata, Osterreichisches Ensemble fur Neue Musik, Caoimhín Ó Raghallaigh, Welsh National Opera, Opera North, Sinfonia Cymru, Annie Whitehead, Renee Fleming, Danger Mouse, Mark E Smith and Melanie Pappenheim.
-Clark has written dozens of scores for theatre in the UK and internationally including for director Katie Mitchell for whom he has written over twenty scores including Cleansed (National Theatre, London) and Wunschkonzert (Schauspiel Koln), and Irish company Gare St Lazare with whom he created Here All Night using texts by Samuel Beckett (Lincoln Center for the Performing Arts in New York, Brighton Festival and touring 2013-18).
-He wrote the score for the National Theatre’s production of The Cat In The Hat which is now licensed by Music Theatre International and has toured across the U.S..
+Clark has written dozens of scores for theatre in the UK and internationally including for director Katie Mitchell for whom he has written more than twenty scores, including Cleansed (National Theatre, London) and Wunschkonzert (Schauspiel Koln), and Irish company Gare St Lazare with whom he created Here All Night using texts by Samuel Beckett (Lincoln Center for the Performing Arts in New York, Brighton Festival and touring 2013-18).
+He wrote the score for the National Theatre’s production of The Cat In The Hat, which is now licensed by Music Theatre International and has toured across the U.S..
 In Spring 2019, Clark composed the score for Norma Jeane Baker of Troy featuring Renee Fleming and Ben Wishaw, as part the inaugural season at The Shed, New York.

-In 1998 Clark was awarded a fellowship from The Arts Foundation for opera composition.
+In 1998, Clark was awarded a fellowship from The Arts Foundation for opera composition.

-In TV & Film, Clark composed music for Simon Amstell’s television show Grandma’s House which aired on BBC Two in 2010.
+In TV and film, Clark composed music for Simon Amstell's television show Grandma’s House, which aired on BBC Two in 2010.
 He has collaborated with Arnaud Desplechin, John Michael McDonagh, Emily Young and Christine Gernon, and wrote the music for the David Sedaris audiobook Squirrel Seeks Chipmunk.
-Other works include The Weather Man (Opera North), Liebeslied/My Suicides (ICA/Genesis Foundation), and many multimedia events including the 500th anniversary of Hampton Court Palace.
+Clark's other works include The Weather Man (Opera North), Liebeslied/My Suicides (ICA/Genesis Foundation), and many multimedia events, including the 500th anniversary of Hampton Court Palace.